top of page

 Prepare Your Lavender Extract

-Strain the mixture through a fine mesh sieve to remove the buds.
+After the steeping period, strain the mixture through a fine mesh sieve to remove the buds.
 What you get is your homemade lavender extract, ready to be bottled and used!

 Use Your Lavender Extract